SaraVieira/melee/README.md

 ## Goodies

 * Server-Side Render with Hot-Module Replacement (in development mode: `yarn start:dev`)
 * Reports.
-Most commands create reports in the the `reports` folder.
+Most commands create reports in the `reports` folder.
 * Cache.
 If it can be cached, then is cached.
 You can see that in the `.tmp` folder
 * DLL Support.
 All vendors are split in a DLL bundle.